-When your Arduino is powered on, the bootloader is the first program to start running.
-The program you would have previously uploaded to the Arduino is stored in the ROM and can not start running immediately.
-The bootloader then loads the stored program from ROM to RAM, after which it relinquishes all control.
-It is then the programmer’s responsibility to define abstractions over and to manage system resources.
-This also prevents multiple programs from running simultaneously as the bootloader is not capable of time-slicing.
+When your Arduino is powered on, the bootloader, if present, is the first program to start running.
+The program you would have previously uploaded to the Arduino is stored beyond the bootloader in the ROM and can not start running immediately.
+The bootloader then relinquishes all control to your program.
+It is then the program’s responsibility to manage system resources.
+This approach implies that multiple programs cannot run simultaneously.

-All of the entry level Arduinos such as the UNO, MEGA, Micro, Pro etc. use bootloaders as they use smaller 16-Bit AVR chips running at lower frequencies.
+All the Arduino boards such as the UNO, MEGA, Micro, Pro etc. use bootloaders as they use the smaller 16-Bit AVR chips running at lower frequencies.

-An Operating System, on the other hand is a much larger program which is responsible for allowing other programs to run in a systematic way.
+An Operating System, on the other hand is a more sophisticated program which is responsible for allowing other programs to run in a systematic way.

-Unlike the bootloader, an OS always runs in the background and provides a layer of abstraction over the core hardware resources for your program/programs by acting as a middleman.
-It can also time-slice, allowing multiple programs to run at the same time and giving the illusion of multi-tasking.
+Unlike the bootloader, an OS continues running in the background and provides a layer of abstraction over the core hardware resources for your program/programs by acting as a middleman.
+It can also time-slice, allowing multiple programs to run at the same time, giving the illusion of multi-tasking.

 As of now, the only boards which support Mbed OS integration are the Arduino Nano 33 BLE and Arduino Nano 33 BLE Sense.
 However, in the future, there are more boards to come and this list will be updated as they do.